Stable Attractors for Neural networks classification via Ordinary Differential Equations (SA-nODE)

-Upon training, we have obtained a basis of the scanned multi-dimensional space which is tailored to the problem at hand.
+Upon training, one obtains a basis of the scanned multi-dimensional space which is tailored to the problem at hand.
 The basis is formed by the column vectors of matrix $ \Phi $.
 Every supplied item $\vec{\overline{x}}$ can be decomposed by using the aforementioned basis.
-The set of obtained coefficients, $\vec{\overline{c}}=\Phi^{(-1)} \vec{\overline{x}}$ returns a complete and equivalent representation of the analyzed object $\vec{\overline{x}}$.
+The set of obtained coefficients, $\vec{\overline{c}}=\Phi^{(-1)} \vec{\overline{x}}$ returns a complete and equivalent representation of the analyzed datum $\vec{\overline{x}}$.
 This framework can be used to probe the model's robustness and vulnerability to external source of disturbance from a different perspective, alternative to perturbing each individual pixel (which amounts to operate with the canonical basis viewpoint).
 More specifically, we can proceed by perturbing individual eigen-directions - or punctually alter each coefficient $\vec{\overline{c}}$ of the above expansion.
 In doing so, several pixels get simultaneously modulated by the external noise source, following a pattern of correlated activation that indirectly stems from the accomplished training.
+In doing so we empirically, senses the size of the basins of attraction, post training, by using a correlated version of noise that is self-consistently shaped by the learning protocol.

-In Sec. \ref{secA1} we report the results of this analysis.
-Remarkably enough only few directions can trigger the system unstable.
-In fact, we can convincingly show that the vast majority of imposed collective eigen-perturbations do not affect the ability of the system to carry out the assigned classification task.
+Fig. \ref{fig:unapertMSE0.3-3D} reports on this analysis, where the robustness of each eigen-direction to a Gaussian perturbation $ \mathcal{N}(0,\sigma)$ is probed.
+The MSE, calculated in a steady state, serves as a benchmark metric.
+We observe that, for a model trained with $ \epsilon_{train}=0.3 $, many coefficients are resilient to individual perturbations.
+Stated different only few directions can trigger the system unstable.
+In fact, the vast majority of imposed collective eigen-perturbations do not affect the ability of the system to carry out the assigned classification task.
 In a world where images are frequently subjected to noise and interference, understanding noise resistance through coefficient perturbation can guide the implementation of resilient designs and/or information compression strategies, ensuring that essential information is preserved despite reductions.